All about LED

 Each socket contains the two wavelengths: Near-infrared 830nm and Red 633nm

-Both wavelengths are delivered together, not independently; when combined, near-infrared 830nm enhances the red 633nm wavelength.
+Both wavelengths are delivered together, not independently; when combined, the near-infrared 830nm wavelength enhances the red 633nm wavelength.

-The premium quality LEDs used in our devices are crystal clear and driven at optimal intensities (18 joules/cm2 in a 10-minute treatment, equating to 30 milliwatts/cm2 of near-infrared 830nm and red 633nm), ensuring the correct dose of light is delivered to the skin.
+The premium-quality LEDs used in our devices are crystal-clear and driven at optimal intensities (18 joules/cm2 in a 10-minute treatment, equivalent to 30 milliwatts/cm2 of near-infrared 830nm and red 633nm), ensuring the correct dose of light is delivered to the skin.

 What power source do the devices use?